 1. Click on Add project button for Maven.

 2. In the dialog, navigate to the Git tab (or SVN).
 Specify your project name, Path to your project, Branch, Login and Password of your repository, name of your Environment, Context in which you will deploy your project, and click Add.
 We'll use a simple Clojure application as an example.
-You can find this project here.

 Now your project is successfully added.